Stefan Lončar: Debrecen

 On 10 January 2023, Lončar moved to Debrecen in Hungary.
+On 31 July 2023, he scored two goals against Mezőkövesdi SE on the first match day of the 2023–24 Nemzeti Bajnokság I season.
+The final result was a 3–1 victory for Debrecen.

+Akron Tolyatti

+On 24 June 2024, Lončar signed a contract with the Russian Premier League newcomers Akron Tolyatti.

 International career

 On 28 May 2018, Lončar made his international debut for Montenegro in an exhibition match Bosnia and Herzegovina which ended in a 0–0 tie.